 During this three-week program, students experience in-depth learning through coursework in creative writing, infectious diseases, developmental psychology, and neuroscience.
 Students will collaborate with their peers, have the opportunity to conduct observational studies or design their own research experiments, or participate in other hands-on activities outside of the classroom.

 Leadership in the Business World (LBW) introduces students to the fundamentals of leadership in business.
-Students participate in engaging class discussions, attend lectures from Wharton faculty and guest speakers, and visit companies in the areas of finance, retail, and real estate.
+Students participate in engaging class discussions, attend lectures from Wharton faculty and guest speakers, collaborate with teams to design and present a business plan, and visit business enterprises in the areas of finance, retail, and real estate.